-7. Try to pick the heaviest one of its size when you buy a lemon, lime, orange or grapefruit.
+7. Try to pick the heaviest one of its size when you buy a lemon, lime, orange, or grapefruit (and other produce as well).
 That one will be the juiciest.
 (This is one of the first things my mom ever taught me about food, I can still remember being a kid of 7, picking out the heaviest oranges from the bin.)

 8. Use a separate cutting board for cutting poultry, and wash thoroughly everything that the raw poultry touches – your hands, counter, knives, cutting board – after you’re done.

 9. A little bit of bacon fat is great for flavor, as is chicken fat, and of course butter.
 Do not be afraid to use these fats (in moderation, of course).
-Grapeseed oil is the best oil to use for frying foods; it has a high smoke point and is high in Omega 3.
-The only two oils you need for cooking are grapeseed oil and olive oil.
+Fry foods with an oil with a high smoke point, such as rice bran oil or grapeseed oil.
+Olive oil is great for daily cooking needs.
 Regardless of the latest diet craze, your body needs fat to function well.
 So don’t be afraid of it.

 11. If you want your meat to brown, don’t stir it, and don’t crowd the pan.
 Just let it sit there in the hot pan, until it is browned on one side.
 Then stir, or flip.

 12. Buy and use a pressure cooker.
 Don’t be afraid of them.
 The new ones have all these great safety features.
 You’ll save plenty of time cooking with a pressure cooker, especially when cooking dry beans.

 13. Vary your meals from day to day.
 If you have chicken for dinner one day, have pork, beef, or fish the next.
 Do not eat the same foods every day.
 Our bodies are designed for variety.